JashpalsinhRana99/Ai-for-manufacturing-course-assignments/README.md

 Each week, we venture into new territory, mapping out AI's potential:

-**Week 1: Introduction to AI for Manufacturing** - [Topic: Introduction to AI for manufacturing and use cases of AI in manufacturing] -> ([Week 1 Assignment/](Ai-for-manufacturing-course-assignments/Week%201%20Assignment/))
+**Week 1: Introduction to AI for Manufacturing** - [Topic: Introduction to AI for manufacturing and use cases of AI in manufacturing] -> ([Ai-for-manufacturing-course-assignments/Week 1 Assignment/](Ai-for-manufacturing-course-assignments/Week%201%20Assignment/))

 **Week 2: Introduction to AI Programming** - [Topic: Basic Python language and basics of Python libraries] -> ([Ai-for-manufacturing-course-assignments/Week 2 Assignment/](Ai-for-manufacturing-course-assignments/Week%202%20Assignment/))

 **Week 3: AI Project Cycle for Manufacturing** - [Topic: Problem scoping, Data Acquisition, Data Exploration, Modelling, Evaluation, and Deployment] -> ([Ai-for-manufacturing-course-assignments/Week 3 Assignment/](Ai-for-manufacturing-course-assignments/Week%203%20Assignment/))

 **Week 4: Handling Data** - [Topic: Introduction, Data collection, Data Storage, Data Preprocessing, Data analysis and Visualization, and Ethics in Data handling] -> ([Ai-for-manufacturing-course-assignments/Week 4 Assignment/](Ai-for-manufacturing-course-assignments/Week%204%20Assignment/))

 Each linked directory contains the field notes (code, notebooks) and findings (reports, analysis) from that week's exploration.